Enoch Turner School: History

 In 1850, school trustees were elected by the public to oversee educational funding.
 Free public education officially began at the Trinity Street School in 1851.
 Daily class size ranged from 80 to 90 students of varying academic levels.
-There were several different instructors employed by the school trustees - most notably Mrs. Jane Henderson, a Scottish immigrant who taught from 1858-59.
+There were several different instructors employed by the school trustees, including Jane Henderson, a Scottish immigrant who taught from 1858 to 1859.
 In 1859, classes were relocated to the nearby Palace Street School at Palace Street (now Front Street East) and Cherry Street.
 The Trinity Street School and property were returned to Little Trinity parish, and from the 1860s to the 1960s the school served as a parish hall and Sunday school for the church.
 In addition, the School and hall served as a recruiting station during the Second Boer War and World War I, and a soup kitchen during the Great Depression.
 Due to a severe fire at Little Trinity Anglican Church in 1961, the parish could no longer afford to care for the school building, and it fell into disrepair.
 By the late 1960s, the building was slated for demolition.

 To protect the building and raise funds for its restoration, a group of citizens together with members of the Little Trinity Church congregation set up the Enoch Turner Schoolhouse Foundation on October 8, 1970.
 The former Trinity Street School was renamed Enoch Turner Schoolhouse.
 After extensive interior and exterior renovations, the schoolhouse opened as a living history site and conference and reception centre.
 In March 2008, the ownership and operation of the schoolhouse were transferred to the Ontario Heritage Trust from the Foundation.
 The Enoch Turner Schoolhouse Foundation continues as an independent charitable organization, working with the Trust to support the programming and operation of the schoolhouse.
 The museum is open for education programs by appointment and open to walk-in visitors during regular business hours.